Huawei to launch its Harmony OS Android rival on smartphones in 2021

 Yu did not comment on the topic during his speech.

-(Reporting by David Kirton in Shenzhen; writing by Brenda Goh; editing by Jason Neely and Gerry Doyle)
+(Reporting by David Kirton in Shenzhen.
+Writing by Brenda Goh.
+Editing by Jason Neely and Gerry Doyle.)